StreetSupport/mhp/site/content/_index.md

   subHeading: "The Manchester Homelessness Partnership currently works with the
     following organisations:"
 getInvolved:
+  body: >-
-  body: "There are many ways in which you can contribute to the aims of the
+    There are many ways in which you can contribute to the aims of the Partnership:
-    Partnership:"
   heading: "How to get involved:"
-  image: /assets/uploads/womens-action-group.jpg
 howDoesItWork:
   body: >-
     At the heart of the Partnership are our